tangix/ci4-zen-zone/routing-filters/README.md

 ```

 ### Cache.php
 Here a fixed version of the Redis handler is defined in ``$validHandlers``.
 This because of a bug handling cache TTL exists in CI 4.0.4 (fixed for next CI release).
-Instead of mucking in the composer installed framework I defined a new handler overriding ``RedisHandler::save()``.

 ```php
 public $validHandlers = [